uche-okoroafor/VStreamer/README.md

 ## Features:

 - User login/sign up authentication.
-- Able to watch videos which is streamed from the server.
 - Upload videos.
+- Users are able to watch videos which is streamed from the server.
 - Delete videos.
 - upload profile image.
 - update user profile.